rehierl/node-tree-outliner/about-h1-h6.md

 <!-- ####################################################################### -->
 ## Level of heading elements

-The definition that a heading element introduces a new section merely states that a document can be broken up into different sections.
+The definition that a heading element introduces a new section implies that a document can be broken up into different sections.
 Without any further definition, all sections would have to be considered equal and there would have been no reason to define 6 different heading elements.

 HTML-4 therefore also states that each heading element has a level value associated with it (`h1` is most important, `h6` is least important).
 As a